 Attention 2020 and 2021 Graduates: RSVP by April 13 is required to attend Commencement ceremonies May 13-15, 2021.
 Click here to Complete & submit online RSVP form and order your cap & gown.×

-Westfield State University is offering undergraduate political science, criminal justice, geography, planning, and sustainability, and economics and business management students an accelerated pathway to complete their bachelor’s and master’s degree in as little as 5 years.
-Students accepted into this Early Entry Master of Public Administration program will enroll in graduate level courses during their senior year with 6-credits counting towards both your related major’s bachelor's degree and master’s degree in public administration.
-By obtaining graduate level credits sooner, earning their degrees in less time than it would take to earn separately.
+Westfield State University is offering exceptional undergraduate students an accelerated pathway to complete their bachelor’s and master’s degree in as little as 5 years.
+Students accepted into this Early Entry Master of Public Administration program will enroll in graduate level courses during their senior year with 6-credits counting toward both their related major’s bachelor’s degree and their master’s degree in public administration.
+By obtaining graduate level credits sooner, students earn both degrees in less time than it would take to earn separately.
 An MPA prepares students for careers as leaders in government and non-profit organizations.
 WSU offers concentrations in Public Management, Public Healthcare Administration, Non-Profit Management, and Criminal Justice Administration.

 Do you want to further your education and professional experience with a master’s degree?
 Are you overwhelmed with options when applying to graduate schools?
 Get a Master of Public Administration degree sooner, on a campus you know and with faculty you trust.

 During their senior year, students will take 6 credits designated by the public administration graduate program administrator, 3 credits in fall and 3 credits in spring, in addition to their undergraduate courses.
 The 6 credits will be applied to their undergraduate studies and will count towards their master’s degree, with a grade of B or better.
 Students will fully enroll into the MPA program the summer after senior year.